jfspps/howtos/DataStructuresAndAlgorithmsinC++/21_Trees.md

 ### Post-order traversal

-The postn-order method block is essentially a different sequence of calls, this time with both child nodes handled first before the resident node.
+The post n-order method block is essentially a different sequence of calls, this time with both child nodes handled first before the resident node.

 ```cpp
 void postOrder(Node *t)